 For more information: (626) 815-5424

 The Department of School Counseling and School Psychology offers the Clinical Counseling Certificate, which equips candidates with an in-depth understanding of the numerous issues and pressures facing students and their families today.
 The Clinical Counseling Certificate is offered as a four-course elective sequence:

 |EDCO 573||Addictions, Assessment, and Interventions||3|

 |EDCO 574||Introduction to Clinical Practice: Advanced Skills||3|

-Admission requirements for the Respecialization of Clinical Counseling Certificate’s four-course sequence require students to have a master’s degree in counseling, clinical psychology, or a related field.
-The courses offered through this program are designed to assist students in meeting eligibility requirements for the LPCC designation in the state of California.
-Simply taking these four courses will not ensure licensure.
-Each student is responsible to adhere to specific education and experience requirements, as well as take the required examinations in order to obtain licensure.
+Admission requirements for the Clinical Counseling Certificate’s four-course sequence require students to have a master’s degree in counseling, clinical psychology, or a related field.
+Taking these four courses will not ensure students meet eligibility requirements for the LPCC designation in the state of California; each student is responsible to adhere to specific education and experience requirements, as well as take the required examinations, in order to obtain licensure.
 It is recommended that students visit the California Association for Licensed Professional Clinical Counselors (CALPCC) for the most current and accurate information about LPCC licensure requirements.
-Please contact a faculty advisor in the Department of School Counseling and School Psychology for further information.
+Contact a faculty advisor in the Department of School Counseling and School Psychology for more information.

 For important information about the educational debt, earnings, and completion rates of students who attended this program, visit Gainful Employment Disclosure.